SagarDevAchar/PESU-Auto-Downloads/SECURITY.md

 ## Reporting a Vulnerability

 For any Bugs / Vulnerabilities in Code / Security, please raise an *[Issue Ticket](https://github.com/SagarDevAchar/PESU-Auto-Downloads/issues/new)* under the *[Issues Tab](https://github.com/SagarDevAchar/PESU-Auto-Downloads/issues)* of this Repository.
 Any further Corrections and Updates will be considered on the basis of the raised issues.

+## Usage of Third Party Program (ChromeDriver)

+ChromeDriver is a property of **The Chromium Projects** by Google and any issue with the usage / security of it does not hold Sagar Dev Achar responsible.

+For details and documentation about ChromeDriver, click [here](https://chromedriver.chromium.org)